DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-12-18-adding-organisations-in-support.md

 ![Add organisation flow](add-organisation--flow.png "Add organisation flow")

-Adding an organisation has 3 steps:
+Adding an organisation has three steps:

 1. Selecting an organisation type
 2. Find an organisation by name, reference number or postcode